- What Is It

 There are no unique or specific tests seen in Kawasaki disease.
 There are, however, a number of blood, urine, and spinal fluid studies that support the clinical diagnosis.
 These might include throat cultures, urine cultures, and blood counts.
 All children with possible Kawasaki disease should have an electrocardiogram (ECG) and echocardiogram (ECHO) to evaluate the child's coronary arteries.

 Once Kawasaki disease is diagnosed, it is imperative to initiate treatment within 10 days of the onset of the child's fever.
 This is due to the fact that the damage to the coronary arteries usually occurs after the 10th day of illness during the subacute phase of the disease.
-The current recommended therapy includes admission to a hospital and administration of intravenous immunoglobulin (IVIG or gammaglobulin) and high-dose aspirin until the child's fever resolves, followed by low-dose aspirin for six to eight weeks until a normal echocardiogram has been obtained.
+The current recommended therapy includes admission to a hospital and administration of intravenous immunoglobulin (IVIG or gammaglobulin) and high-dose aspirin until the child's fever resolves, followed by low-dose aspirin for 6-8 weeks until a normal echocardiogram has been obtained.
 If a child has any evidence of coronary artery abnormality, a pediatric cardiologist can continue to follow monitor the patient.

 What Is the Prognosis for Coxsackievirus vs. Kawasaki Disease?